Meet the Doctors

 She went on to attend SUNY College of Optometry, where she received the Esther J. Werner Memorial Award for Academic Excellence for graduating at the top of her class.
 She also participated in a service trip to Mexico, providing ocular healthcare to residents of rural communities.
 She spent her final two years of school living in Connecticut after deciding that fresh air and beaches would be worth a longer commute.

 Dr. Bojarski returned to Maryland to complete her residency in Ocular Disease at the Baltimore VA Hospital.
 As part of her training, she worked closely with ocular specialists at the Wilmer Eye Clinic at Johns Hopkins, but her favorite part of the residency was working with our veterans and their service dogs!
 In her time at the VA, she received two Gold Pin awards for providing exceptional patient care.
+She became a Fellow of the American Academy of Optometry in 2023.

 Dr. Bojarski is happy to see patients who prefer to speak in Russian or Spanish.